The Crown Bar

 Have you got Google Earth on your computer?
 If so, then download the Google Earth view of The Crown Bar.

 Is this the wrong position for The Crown Bar?
-If you think so, then modify its position.
+If you think so, then suggest to modify its position.

 Customer Comments and Reviews of The Crown Bar

-There now follows 20 other reviews of The Crown Bar.
-You can also ...
-Add a Review
+There now follows 20 comments about The Crown Bar.
+You can also (no signup required).

 23/09/17.
 Disappointing experience. entered the packed bar and noticed only 2 overworked barmen serving.
 Canadian tourists I spoke to were frustrated. eventually got a drink, but received chardonnay instead of the requested Sauvignon blanc.
 Went upstairs to our booked table. it was obvious this area too was understaffed, Having a son that is a head chef, we had an idea how the kitchen and front of house works.
 There were only 2 young girls at front of house who played a blinder, trying to satisfy every customer.
 However, whether a management decision or not, stacks of tourists who hadn't booked were turned away, their annoyance obvious as they seen so many empty tables that weren't used during our 2 hour stint upstairs.
 Sadly, the food was less than ok.
 I had been dreaming of the haggis and pork sausages meal only to learn they were Cumberland. (tweak needed on the website)My wife's seabass was over cooked around the edges and my steak was adequate. it hinted at a shortage in the kitchen as well because the garnish of mushroom and tomato was stone cold, hinting that it had been long plated before the steak was cooked.
 Our hearts went out to the staff who were as amazing as they could have been in such tight circumstances, especially the 2 young girls at front of house.
 Come on Nicholson's, operating the most iconic bar in Ireland doesn't give you the right to not care for staff.